-Darksiders II Deathinitive Edition was the second project I was involved with at KAIKO.
+Darksiders II Deathinitive Edition was the second project I was involved in at KAIKO.
 The game is a remaster of the original Darksiders II from 2012.
 It’s available on Windows, PS4 and Xbox One, where KAIKO was responsible for the Xbox One port.
 The publisher, Nordic Games, describes the game as follows:

 Darksiders II follows the exploits of Death, one of the four horsemen of the Apocalypse, in an action-packed tale that runs parallel to the events in the original Darksiders game.
 This epic journey propels Death across an expansive gameworld as he tries to redeem his brother, War, the horseman blamed for prematurely starting the Apocalypse in Darksiders.